sbenthall/personal_website/index.md

 Current projects include:

-* Designing Fiduciary Artificial Intelligence.
+* Designing fiduciary artificial intelligence.
 Fiduciaries are trusted roles in society with specific legal duties.
 How can these duties inform the design of Trustworthy AI?

 * Simulating the interaction between consumers and financial markets by building <a href="https://github.com/sbenthall/SHARKFin">SHARKFin</a> with a <a href="https://www.icds.psu.edu/penn-state-smeals-liechty-leading-darpa-funded-project-to-study-financial-disruptions/">DARPA-funded</a> team..